List of artillery by type

-Towed anti-tank guns

-Self-propelled anti-tank guns

-Anti-tank guns are typically high-velocity guns designed to fire anti-tank shells.
-They are usually designed to be easily transported and concealed to maximize responsiveness and surprise.

-Assault guns

-Assault guns are guns mounted in armored vehicles designed to provide direct fire support for infantry and armored forces.
-Typically, the gun is mounted in the hull and the front of the vehicle most heavily armored.

-Autocannons

-Autocannons are like machine guns but their calibers are greater than 20mm.

 Vehicle guns

 Aircraft artillery

 Aircraft artillery has been used since the first world war.

-Tank guns

-Tank guns are high-velocity guns designed to be fitted into the turret of a tank.
-They share many design features with anti-tank guns and in many cases are directly related to anti-tank gun designs.
-The primary objective of most tank guns is to be able to destroy other tanks, but other tasks such as fire support and anti-personnel missions often are required.

 Naval artillery

 Naval guns are manufactured based on the same principles as the land based artillery ordnance, but differ significantly in system design and use.
 Never referred to as "artillery" it is however often called upon to provide naval artillery fire support to the land forces operation in the coastal region within their range.

 Railway artillery

 Railway artillery involved large guns and howitzers mounted and transported on specially-constructed railway cars.